Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Introduction

 \revrev{In general, the results provided in Sections 3-5 help highlight substantial differences in the pairwise viewport overlaps observed between different video categories and the impact that they have on caching of these videos.
 The results}{The results provide substantial insight into the conditions under which overlap can be considerable and caching effective.
-Particularly noteworthy perhaps are the substantial differences observed between different video categories and, in some cases, playback positions within the video, and the impact of prefetching accuracy on caching effectiveness. \revtwo{}{For example, the category of videos for which ``the main focus of attention is deemed to always be at the same location in the video''~\cite{AAK+18} appears to provide the greatest opportunities, among the categories we consider.
-However, this is not the case until 20-30 seconds into these videos, as viewers of these videos often have an initial exploratory phase during which viewing similarities are smaller compared to the category of videos in which the ``object of attention is moving across the 360$\degree$ sphere'' or the category in which ``the users take a virtual ride in which the camera is moving forward at a high speed''.
-Caching effectiveness is greatest when the viewing direction predictions used in prefetching are accurate and bandwidth conditions are relatively stable.}}
+Particularly noteworthy perhaps are the substantial differences observed between different video categories and, in some cases, playback positions within the \revNot{video, and the impact of prefetching accuracy on caching effectiveness.}{video.} \revtwo{}{For example, the category of videos for which ``the main focus of attention is deemed to always be at the same location in the video''~\cite{AAK+18} appears to provide the greatest opportunities, among the categories we consider.
+However, this is not the case until 20-30 seconds into these videos, as viewers of these videos often have an initial exploratory phase during which viewing similarities are smaller compared to the \revsix{\revfive{category of videos in which the ``object of attention is moving across the 360$\degree$ sphere'' or the category in which \revfive{``the users take a virtual ride in which the camera is moving forward at a high speed''.
+Caching effectiveness is greatest when the viewing direction predictions used in prefetching are accurate and bandwidth conditions are relatively stable.}{``the users take a virtual ride in which the camera is moving forward at a high speed''.}}{ ``moving focus'' category of videos or the ``rides'' category.}}}}{category of videos in which the ``object of attention is moving across the 360$\degree$ sphere'' or the category in which ``the users take a virtual ride in which the camera is moving forward at a high speed''.
+Caching effectiveness is greatest when the viewing direction predictions used in prefetching are accurate and bandwidth conditions are relatively stable.}